 Board of Commissioners Meetings

-Three Rivers Park District Board of Commissioners meetings are being held in-person at the Three Rivers Park District Administrative Center, 3000 Xenium Lane N., Plymouth.
+The Regular Board Meeting of the Three Rivers Park District Board of Commissioners will take place beginning at 5:00 p.m.
+Thursday, May 21, 2026, at the Three Rivers Park District Administrative Center, 3000 Xenium Lane N., Plymouth, MN 55441.
 The public is invited to attend and comment at the meeting on agenda items or during People Wishing to Address the Board.

 Click here for an archive of past Board agendas, minutes and audio recordings of meetings.

-Three Rivers Park District Board of Commissioners meetings are being held in-person at the Three Rivers Park District Administrative Center, 3000 Xenium Lane N., Plymouth.
+The Regular Board Meeting of the Three Rivers Park District Board of Commissioners will take place beginning at 5:00 p.m.
+Thursday, May 21, 2026, at the Three Rivers Park District Administrative Center, 3000 Xenium Lane N., Plymouth, MN 55441.
 The public is invited to attend and comment at the meeting on agenda items or during People Wishing to Address the Board.

 Click here for an archive of past Board agendas, minutes and audio recordings of meetings.